santigarcor/laratrust/docs/usage/concepts.rst

 .. code-block:: php

-   $user->detachPermission($createPost); // parameter can be an Permission object, array, id or the permission string name
+   $user->detachPermission($createPost); // parameter can be a Permission object, array, id or the permission string name
    // equivalent to $user->roles()->detach([$createPost->id]);

-   $user->detachPermissions([$createPost, $editUser]); // parameter can be an Permission object, array, id or the permission string name
+   $user->detachPermissions([$createPost, $editUser]); // parameter can be a Permission object, array, id or the permission string name
    // equivalent to $user->roles()->detach([$createPost->id, $editUser->id]);

 Checking for Roles & Permissions